Yajing5027/Sudoku/README.md

    - r,row,col (e.g., r,1,2) to remove a filled number
 5. If valid, board updates; else error message.
 6. Continue until completed or enter 'start' to begin the game.
 7. When completed, print "Congratulations!
-Puzzle completed.", save results to `results.txt`.
+Puzzle completed.", save results to `results.txt`, and print it to user in terminal.

 ## Run
 Run `python main.py` to start.